Estimating True Beliefs in Opinion Dynamics with Social Pressure: Introduction

 In this setting, we study the maximum likelihood estimator (MLE), which estimates bias parameters from the history of declared opinions, rather than the aggregate estimator from \cite{socialPressure2021}.
 We also derive a simplified estimator for inherent beliefs from the MLE, which takes a clean form with a low-dimensional sufficient statistic, consisting of two values which are simple to update at each step.
 We show that if the history of the agents' declared opinions is known, the MLE and the inherent belief estimator almost surely asymptotically converges to the correct inherent beliefs and bias parameters of all the agents in all such networks (even when the network approaches consensus).
-This resolves the fundamental question posed in \cite{socialPressure2021} of whether such estimation is always possible. \ifacc \else We also show bounds on the convergence rate of the inherent beliefs estimator.
-These bounds are slower when the system approaches consensus, reflecting the loss of information in the declared opinions. \fi \fi
+This resolves the fundamental question posed in \cite{socialPressure2021} of whether such estimation is always possible.

+We also show bounds on the convergence rate of the inherent beliefs estimator.
+These bounds are slower when the system approaches consensus, reflecting the loss of information in the declared opinions.
+We show that the convergence rate of the estimator in the case of consensus depends on the network structure through the largest eigenvalue of the normalized adjacency matrix multiplied by the bias parameters. \ifarxiv \else \revisetwo{Due to space constraints, some of the detailed proofs for the convergence rate results are not included and can be found in \cite{opinionDynamicsPart2}.
+Proof sketches are included instead.} \fi